phil-s/emacsd/el-get/php-mode/README.md

        ->baz();
 ```

-This behaviour is off by default, but you can customize the variable `php-lineup-cascaded-calls` to enable this.
+This behaviour is off by default, but you can customize the variable `php-mode-lineup-cascaded-calls` to enable this.

 **Note:** Alignment will only work if you use one of the php-mode coding styles or inherit one of the styles.

-### Nested Array Formatting ###
+### Nested Array Formatting

 Nested function calls and `array()` structures now look better by default (or at least in my opinion).
 Here is an example of the style: